prathamkuril/lead-qualifier/README.md

 - `timestamp` – ISO 8601 time of the event

 These events are stored in the SQLite database for later analysis.

+The dashboard emits events for:

+- `page_load` – when the app first mounts
+- `industry_filter` and `size_filter` – whenever a filter is changed
+- `toggle_view` – switching between the table and chart views
+- `refresh` – manual refresh of the data
+- `reset_filters` – clearing all filters
+- `sort` – clicking a column header to change the sort order

 ## LLM Enrichment